-Kratom and 7-hydroxymitragynine (7-OH) regulation in Tennessee is in motion.
-At the state level, two bills are pending in the 2025 session with very different philosophies.
-At the federal level, the FDA has formally asked the DEA to schedule concentrated 7-OH products as Schedule I. This article sorts out what each measure would actually do, what’s already in place, and — most importantly for patients — what none of it changes about the decision to seek treatment.
+Kratom and 7-hydroxymitragynine (7-OH) regulation in Tennessee just shifted in a major way.
+At the state level, the ban bill cleared both chambers on April 16, 2026 and is awaiting the Governor’s signature; the regulate-and-cap alternative (HB2594) did not advance.
+At the federal level, the FDA has formally asked the DEA to schedule concentrated 7-OH products as Schedule I. This article covers the legislative history of Tennessee’s ban law, what the passed bill actually does, what happened to HB2594, and — most importantly for patients — what none of it changes about the decision to seek treatment.

 The Legal Status in Tennessee Today

-As of early 2026, Tennessee Code § 39-17-452 permits the sale of natural kratom products to adults aged 21 and older.
+As of April 2026 — before the ban takes effect — Tennessee Code § 39-17-452 permits the sale of natural kratom products to adults aged 21 and older.
 Certain concentrated, synthetic, or chemically modified kratom-derived products are already restricted under existing state law, but whole-leaf kratom and many commercial extracts remain legal to sell and possess for adults of legal age.

-HB1647 in the House (companion bill SB1655 in the Senate) is commonly called “Matthew Davenport’s Law” after a Tennessean whose death was linked to kratom-involved overdose.
-The bill is sponsored by Rep. Helton-Haynes in the House and Sen. Gardenhire in the Senate.
-Its approach is prohibitive: it would establish kratom possession, manufacturing, and sale as criminal offenses under Tennessee law.
+The bill is commonly called “Matthew Davenport’s Law” after a Chattanooga man whose family says he died after using kratom alongside other substances.
+It is sponsored by Rep. Greg Vital Helton-Haynes in the House and Sen. Todd Gardenhire in the Senate, and its approach is prohibitive: it establishes kratom possession, manufacture, and sale as criminal offenses under Tennessee law.

-HB2594 takes the opposite philosophy.
-Rather than ban kratom, it would establish product-safety requirements, labeling rules, age restrictions, and testing standards — the approach roughly fifteen other U.S. states have adopted under the general label of “Kratom Consumer Protection Act” legislation.
+HB2594 did not advance to a floor vote during the 2025-2026 session.
+It stays on the record as the regulatory alternative that was considered and set aside in favor of the ban approach.
+For historical context and because similar bills exist in other states, here’s what it would have done: rather than ban kratom, it would have established product-safety requirements, labeling rules, age restrictions, and testing standards — the approach roughly fifteen other U.S. states have adopted under the general label of “Kratom Consumer Protection Act” legislation.

 The key provisions of HB2594:

-In practical terms, HB2594 would leave natural kratom broadly legal for adults while pulling the highest-risk concentrated 7-OH products off gas station shelves.
-It’s closer to the regulatory model used for alcohol or supplement sales than to a controlled-substance ban.
+In practical terms, HB2594 would have left natural kratom broadly legal for adults while pulling the highest-risk concentrated 7-OH products off gas station shelves.
+It was closer to the regulatory model used for alcohol or supplement sales than to a controlled-substance ban.
+The Tennessee legislature chose the ban path instead.

 The Federal Context